 Not being able to bounce the basketball is one thing.
 Not understanding ground bounce in electronics, however, can be very problematic for your circuits.
 To excel as a solid PCB layout engineer, being knowledgeable about the effects of ground bounce on circuits and signal integrity is necessary.
 By taking ground bounce reduction techniques into consideration, you can minimize ground bounce in PCB signal integrity across your designs.

 To understand ground bounce, you need to dive into the basics of a sleep transistor and ground pins that form the core of integrated circuits (IC).
-The image below shows the Complementary metal–oxide–semiconductor (CMOS) circuitry of ICs like microcontrollers and random access memory (RAM).
+The image below shows a CMOS buffer circuit that forms the typical I/O in ICs like microcontrollers and random access memory (RAM).

 Ground bounce noise in a PCB is a difficult problem to measure, and the effects it has on power gating and signal integrity are related to the trace impedance and PDN impedance in a PCB.
 In most high speed designs, the output pin of a driver circuit is usually connected to a load with some input capacitance.
 When the output pin is asserted to logic circuit ‘1’, the parasitic capacitance at the load is fully charged to VCC.
 As the output buffer circuit is turned off to logic ‘0’, the capacitive load discharges to provide the inrush of current back to the driver; this quick rush of current flows through the driver's ground pin.

 In an ideal situation, the ground of the IC package and the board will remain at the same voltage.
 In a realistic design, however, some parasitic inductance is present between the die-ground and the board ground due to the bond wire, lead frame, and parasitic inductance in the PDN.
 The total package inductance from these elements can be modeled as a set of inductors in series, as shown in the above schematic.